mentionm/crypto-resources/README.md

 - ~~[Solanalysis](https://solanalysis.com/) - Market caps, floors, and performance stats of various SOL NFTs.
 Also, it has a list of upcoming NFTs.~~ *Not working*

 ### 📨 Newsletters
--[Zima Red](https://andrewsteinwold.substack.com/) - Deep dive into the NFT markets.
+- [Zima Red](https://andrewsteinwold.substack.com/) - Deep dive into the NFT markets.
 Provided by [@Andrew Steinwold](https://twitter.com/AndrewSteinwold).
--[Milk Road](https://milkroad.com/) - Daily recap of the most important events in the crypto space.
+- [Milk Road](https://milkroad.com/) - Daily recap of the most important events in the crypto space.
 Also, some tips & insights. *Recommended*
--[Alpha Packed](https://alphapacked.io/) - 7 minutes daily recap of crypto news & the biggest events.
+- [Alpha Packed](https://alphapacked.io/) - 7 minutes daily recap of crypto news & the biggest events.

 ### 🗣️ Podcasts
 - [Floor is Rising](https://www.floorisrising.com/) - Discussions with artists and NFTs pros.
 Available on all podcast platforms.
 - [Deeze Spaces](https://open.spotify.com/show/4HzjKTLo8v17qJZaIwCl15?si=zEzkcTqUQyqTvjjmSGxHdQ&dl_branch=1&nd=1) - Chats with the most interesting creators and collectors in the NFT world.
 - [Two Bored Apes](https://www.twoboredapes.com/) -  Two friends that just love talking about NFTs.
 On this podcast, they chat about whatever new and exciting stuff is going on in the NFT space.
-- [Modern Finance](https://modern.finance/) - A Wide range of podcasts about DeFi, crypto, etc. Lately, been making lots of content about NFTs.
+- ~~[Modern Finance](https://modern.finance/) - A Wide range of podcasts about DeFi, crypto, etc. Lately, been making lots of content about NFTs.~~ *Discontinued*

 ### 🐧 Twitter to Follow NFTs
 [Click here to jump to the Twitter list](https://github.com/mentionm/crypto-resources/blob/main/twitter.md)